CAPTCHAs

 What is CAPTCHA

 Having said that, for everything else, a “CAPTCHA” will usually suffice.
 A “CAPTCHA,” or Completely Automated Public Turing test, is essentially a simple Turing test; tests that only humans should be able to complete.
-Most “bot filters” operate by testing every user, though the advent of “invisible” bot detection services, such as Google’s reCAPTCHA V3, allows for an improved user experience (UX) with only select users being required to complete a familiar “Are You a Robot?” test.
+Most “bot filters” operate by testing every user.
+However, the advent of “invisible” bot detection services, such as Google’s reCAPTCHA V3, allows for an improved user experience (UX) with only select users being required to complete a familiar “Are You a Robot?” test.

 How They Work

-CAPTCHAs first need to be installed by the website owner, or company operating a website.
+CAPTCHAs first need to be installed by the website owner or company operating a website.
 By choosing a provider for user challenges, one can avoid having to create and manage dynamically generated CAPTCHA challenges on their own.
 Having said that, a simple block diagram for how challenges are retrieved, and processed, is below:

 With the challenge successfully completed, the form/input can be processed (with an adequately low risk that the submission was not from an automated bot).